 California’s budget basics

-According to the National Association of State Budget Officers (NASBO), California’s total expenditures in fiscal year (FY) 2019 were $311.3 billion, including general funds, other state funds, bonds, and federal funds.
-NASBO reported that total expenditures across all states in FY 2019 were $2.1 trillion, ranging from $4.5 billion in South Dakota to $311.3 billion in California.
+According to the National Association of State Budget Officers (NASBO), California’s total expenditures in fiscal year (FY) 2022 were $510.0 billion, including general funds, other state funds, bonds, and federal funds.
+NASBO reported that total expenditures across all states in FY 2022 were $2.9 trillion, ranging from $5.6 billion in Wyoming to $510.0 billion in California.

 Each state allocates spending and taxes differently among different levels of governments, and local governments often administer programs with state funds, so combined state and local government data show a more complete picture of individual benefits and contributions when comparing states.

-California’s combined state and local general revenues were $453.9 billion in FY 2017, or $11,521 per capita.
-National per capita general revenues were $9,573.
+California’s combined state and local general revenues were $630.7 billion in FY 2021, or $16,114 per capita.
+National per capita general revenues were $12,277.
 California uses all major state and local taxes.
-After federal transfers, California’s largest sources of per capita revenue were charges ($2,171), such as state university tuition and highway tolls, and individual income taxes ($2,137).
+California’s largest sources of per capita revenue were individual income taxes ($3,738) and federal transfers ($3,670).

 California’s budget institutions, rules, and constraints